Reading Time: 6 minutes

 This article is not the place to go into detail about every bodybuilding supplement, but a few supplements that I would recommend to an aspiring bodybuilder or figure competitor are:

--For muscle building and training performance, I recommend Creatine, Beta Alanine, and Caffeine
+-For muscle building and training performance, I recommend Creatine, Beta Alanine, and Caffeine.

--For recovery, I recommend ZMA
+-For recovery and sleep, I recommend ZMA.

 5) What type of mindset is needed to do bodybuilding?